Heat pump prices: what’s the cost of an air source heat pump?

 The Boiler Upgrade Scheme

-In April 2022, the Renewable Heat Incentive will be replaced by the Boiler Upgrade Scheme.
+In April 2022 the Renewable Heat Incentive was replaced by the Boiler Upgrade Scheme.

 Are heat pumps worth the cost?